saraspagno/Try/README.md

 1c.
  Agents use this system all day, white can be quite a tiring color on the eyes 😫.

-  1.Add a "dark mode" button or clickable text that will change the background of the UI to `black` and the basic font of the outline to `white`.
+Markup:  1.Add a "dark mode" button or clickable text that will change the background of the UI to `black` and the basic font of the outline to `white`.
          2.When the "dark mode" is enabled let the user revert it with a button or clickable text that will change the background of the UI to `white` and the              basic font   of the outline to `black`. use "dark mode" and "light mode" as the text for those different button states.

 #### 1D - Bonus Task